A05annex/2019-FRC/frc 2019/ARM.md

 * The arm is a 2-part arm supporting a collector/ejector head.
 We don't have the physical collector/ejector head yet.
 We need a guess on the geometry of the collector/ejector head.
 * Each arm is powered by a [CIM motor](https://www.andymark.com/products/2-5-in-cim-motor), free speed 5310rpm.
-Each motor has a ??:? gearbox to a chain drive with a ?? gear ratio - for a combined ratio of ??:??, or free speed at the arm pivot of ??rpm or ??rps.
+Each motor has a 64:1 gearbox to a chain drive with a 4:1 gear ratio - for a combined ratio of 256:1, or free speed at the arm pivot of 20rpm or 120&deg;/sec.
 * Each motor is controlled by a Cross the Road Electronics (CTR) Talon SRX motor controller.
 This controller includes limit switch and encoder/potentiometer inputs to on-board PID and limit switch capability.
 These documents describe the controller